Associated Families of Surfaces in Warped Products and Homogeneous Spaces: Introduction

-where $J$ is the rotation of angle $\frac{\pi}{2}$ on $M$ given by the orientation, and $A^a$ (resp. $A^c$) are the parts of $A$ anticommuting (resp. commuting) with $J$.
-We are then able to prove that, in the case where $P^3$ is an homogeneous space, there exists a generalized associate family if and only if $P^3$ is a product and $M$ is minimal, and in the case of warped products that the existence of such deformations is also equivalent to either $P^3$ being a product and $M$ minimal, or $M$ being totally umbilical.
-In all cases, the generalized associate family turns out to be the classical associate family with rotating vector $T_{\theta}=e^{-2J\theta}T$.
-In particular we show that there exists no associate family of minimal surfaces in the Heisenberg group.
+We are then able to prove that, in the case where $P^3$ is an homogeneous space, there exists a generalized associated family if, and only if, $P^3$ is a product and $M$ is minimal, and in the case of warped products that the existence of such deformations is also equivalent to either $P^3$ being a product and $M$ minimal, or $M$ being totally umbilical.
+In all cases, the generalized associated family turns out to be the classical associated family (with vector $T_{\theta}=e^{-2J\theta}T$).
+In particular we show that there exists no associated family of minimal surfaces in the Heisenberg group.